JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

   - Switching to HTTPS would make communication more secure and follow best practices.
   - Only trusted scripts and inputs should be used to avoid potential issues.

+## Possible extensions

+- Make it possible to extrude, shell, revolve (Pretty hard to select the right body and side if many bodies are involved)
+- For show I could implement cameramovement after a prompt

 # Disclaimer

 The current Fusion 360 API has several limitations when used with modern MCP operations: